What are the responsibilities and job description for the OBRA Assessor position at North Country Community Mental Health?

 - Maintains confidentiality of service recipients in accordance with HIPAA Privacy Laws and 42 C.F.R., Part 2.

-Ability to walk, bend, stand, sit, lift to 25 pounds with or without assistance, stretch/reach, hear, see, hand/finger dexterity and drive a vehicle.
-Position requires physical ability to complete and maintain certification in CPI techniques which will be a training class provided to the job incumbent.
+Ability to walk, bend, stand, sit, lift to 25 pounds with or without assistance, stretch/reach, hear, see, hand/finger dexterity.
+Position requires physical ability to complete and maintain certification in de-escalation techniques which will be a training class provided to the job incumbent.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions in accordance with applicable laws.

-- Must be current in Adult CPR and First Aid; provided by NCCMH.
+- Must be current in all applicable trainings; provided by NCCMH.

 - Have own phone for communication, reliable access to messages and multi-factoring capabilities.

-- Possess a valid Michigan driver’s license and have a satisfactory driving record.
+- Have reliable transportation and be able to drive a company vehicle.
+Must also possess a valid Michigan driver's license and have a satisfactory driving record.

 - Ability to work within guidelines of the code of conduct, regulatory compliance plan and personnel policies.